romanRegmi/Apex-Learning/Salesforce-Integration/APIs/README.md

 In general, webhooks are a more efficient and scalable solution than polling.

-1. An API is an Application Programming Interface.
-It is an interface for the machine.
-2. API provides the information, how to communicate with different software components.
-Defining the
-1. Operations ( What to Call ) .
-For Example, GET,
-POST, DELETE, PUT, PATCH
-2. Inputs ( What to send with a Call ) .
-Example, Id in the URL or a complete json/ xml body
-3. Output ( What you get back from the call ).
-4. Object Structure ( Object Data Types ) .
-JSON/XML
-data structure
-3. API is a URL which is consumed by Machine ( System ) communicating between 2 or more bodies ( machines ).

-1. The Actual Implementations of the API to make the Calls we use Web Services.
-2. Web Services is a method of communication between two/more devices ( machine to machine ) .
-3. It’s a set of standard protocols which is used to exchange the information between two/more machines.
-4. WS is an interface not for humans but for machines to communicate with them for exchanging the information

 Possible Ways to Integrate with Salesforce Platform
 1. User Interface
 2. Business Logic